burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ```
 According to the Microsoft documentation, we can use `__declspec(noalias)` in the function declaration to indicate that the function does not modify memory outside the first level of indirection from the function's parameters.
 However, there are several differences between GCC/CLANG:

 1. Grammatical difference.
-Grammatically in MSVC decl specifier `__declspec()` should come before function declaration.
+Grammatically in MSVC decl specifier `__declspec()` should come before the function declaration.
 In GCC/CLANG the function attributes should come at the end of a function declaration.

 2. Semantic Difference.
 There is a difference with the first level of indirection.
 The following example is not a valid GCC/CLANG code:
     ```cpp